softlion/WheelPicker-Samples/README.md

 #### MAUI Specific

-If you are using Maui, you need to add this line to your `CreateMauiApp()`:
+If using Maui, register the control in the `CreateMauiApp()` function:
 ```cs
 ...
 using Vapolia.WheelPickers;